Hodge-Gromov-Witten theory: Introduction

 Genus zero is a special interesting case, as the Hodge class equals the fundamental class and the regularized virtual cycle equals the Gromov--Witten virtual cycle.
-Let us call a DM stack regularizable, see Definition \ref{regularisable}, if we can embed it as a fiber of a regular affine family of DM stacks.
-Although a regularizable DM stack may have bad singularities, we provide it a genus-zero Gromov--Witten theory via the regularized virtual cycle, and we prove invariance of the genus-zero theory under regular deformations, see Proposition \ref{invariance}.
+Let us call a DM stack regularizable, see Definition~\ref{regularisable}, if we can embed it as a fiber of a family of DM stacks over the affine space, whose total space is regular.
+Although a regularizable DM stack may have bad singularities, we provide it with a genus zero Gromov--Witten theory via the regularized virtual cycle, and we prove the invariance of the genus zero theory under regular deformations; see Proposition~\ref{invariance}.
 As a consequence, we can apply the localization formula whenever we have a torus action on the fiber, not necessarily on the total family.
-One strategy to compute genus-zero Gromov--Witten theory of a DM stack is thus to take a regular specialization to another DM stack admitting a torus action with sufficiently nice fixed locus, see below for more details.
+One strategy to compute the genus zero Gromov--Witten theory of a DM stack is thus to take a regular specialization to another DM stack admitting a torus action with sufficiently nice fixed locus; see below for more details.

-At last, we highlight this paper is the Gromov--Witten counterpart of our previous results \cite{Guere1,Guere2,Guere9} on the quantum singularity (FJRW, \cite{FJRW1,FJRW2,Polish1}) theory of Landau--Ginzburg orbifolds defined by chain polynomials.
-It enters the big picture of the Landau--Ginzburd/Calabi--Yau (LG/CY) correspondence \cite{LGCY}.
-In particular, Theorem \ref{0HGWchain} should lead to a computation of the I-function using Givental's formalism \cite{Givental2} and eventually to a genus-zero mirror symmetry theorem without convexity.
+Finally, we highlight that this paper provides answers in Gromov--Witten theory to similar questions in FJRW theory (see \cite{FJRW1, FJRW2}) answered in \cite{Guere1,Guere2,Guere9}.
+More precisely, it enters the big picture of the Landau--Ginzburg/Calabi--Yau (LG/CY) correspondence; see \cite{LGCY}.
+In particular, Theorem~\ref{0HGWchain} should lead to a computation of the I-function using Givental's formalism, see \cite{Givental2}, and eventually to a genus zero mirror symmetry theorem without convexity.
 Comparing with results in \cite{Guere1}, we should then obtain the LG/CY correspondence, extending the work of Chiodo--Iritani--Ruan \cite{LGCY}.
 We will discuss it in another paper.
-We also observe that the knowledge of Hodge integrals is crucial for a computation of the hamiltonians of the Double Ramification (DR) hierarchy introduced by Buryak \cite{Buryak} and may lead to new insights on the structure of Gromov--Witten invariants.
+We also observe that the knowledge of Hodge integrals is crucial for a computation of the Hamiltonians of the double ramification (DR) hierarchy introduced by Buryak \cite{Buryak} and may lead to new insights on the structure of Gromov--Witten invariants.